anniehedgpeth/anniehedgpeth.github.io/_posts/2016-05-05-setting-up-compliance.markdown

 ![](/assets/article_images/2016-05-05-setting-up-compliance/12-chef-compliance-setup.png)
 4. Accept the license agreement...again
 ![](/assets/article_images/2016-05-05-setting-up-compliance/15-pasted1.png)
-5. Set up an admin user
+5. Set up an admin user and click **Next**
-  - This can be a new one, not the one you used for your vm
-  - Click Next
 ![](/assets/article_images/2016-05-05-setting-up-compliance/16-pasted2.png)
 6. Make sure your info is correct and click **Configure**
 ![](/assets/article_images/2016-05-05-setting-up-compliance/13-failed.png)
 The first time I went through, it said that the setup failed.
-But then I logged in, and all was well.
+But then I went back to the dashboard and logged in, and all was well.
 Who knows.
 7. Go to the dashboard, and you're ready to go!
 8. Now go have a glass of wine and a chocolate chip cookie and pat yourself on the back.

 ## Concluding Thoughts
 I gotta admit, this whole process was a bit much for me.
 I couldn't have done it without [Michael](http://hedge-ops.com).
-Once I got to the end, I was super surprised to see just how simple the program was after such a complicated setup.
+Once I got to the end, I was super surprised to see just how simple and intuitive the program was after such a complicated setup.

-In another post I'll get to the fun part where we actually get to play around with Chef Compliance and see just what it can do.
+I'm really excited to learn more about Chef Compliance, so in another post I'll get to the fun part where we actually get to play around with it and see just what it can do.